zqqqqz2000/shshsh/README.md

 ```

-Python function or iterable can be part of chain, you no longer have to search Google (or chatgpt) repeatedly to write sed or awk😇:
+Python functions or iterables can be part of the chain.
+You no longer have to search Google (or chatgpt) repeatedly to write `sed` or `awk` 😇:
 ```python
 from shshsh import I
 from sys import stdout